LemLib/LemLib/docs/tutorials/2_configuration.md

 ### Wheel Diameter

 This one should be self-explanatory.
-Its the diameter of the wheels on your drivetrain.
+It's the diameter of the wheels on your drivetrain.
 The diameter on the wheels are actually slightly different than the diameter advertised by Vex (and, as is typical of Vex, this is not documented anywhere).
 For that reason, LemLib includes constants for all the different wheels, as follows:

 ```{note}
 If, for whatever reason, you want a custom wheel size: you can input a number instead of a constant